sahariar-safin/wazors/README.md

 ### Hi there!!!

-You know?
-When I was start this project I was over exited!
-Now time to explain here why I was exited for this project.
-It is actually an House painter company management website.
-Here an user can book a service and can see her previous booking status.
-Also an user can give them a review.
-Other side I mean an admin can add people as a admin.
-Also can add services, manage bookings and manage services.
-And that's it.
+Technology: JavaScript, React, Node.js, Express.js, Bootstrap, MongoDB, Firebase, Authentication, Stripe.js, Heroku.

+Overview:
+*It is a House painter company management website.
+*The user can order services and give them a review.
+*The admin can handle orders, make more admin, add service etc.

 #### Thank you!
 ### Live site: https://wazorsbd.web.app